Plan your next sporting event in Baltimore

 - Women’s Lacrosse World Cup

 Since 1982, this international lacrosse tournament has taken place every four year and features top female lacrosse players from up to 30 countries.
-This year, the U.S. lacrosse team—which has won eight of the 10 tournaments—will host the event at Towson University.
+The U.S. lacrosse team—which has won eight of the 10 tournaments—will host the event at Towson University.

 If you’d like to learn more about how Baltimore is a standout destination for your sporting event or tournament please contact: